 “… putting individuals in control of their data, it will bring together their pensions information from multiple sources, which can then be accessed at a time of their choosing.”

 The concept of how the Dashboard will work has already been widely publicized, as shown in this video.
 To be a success, such a tool should be easy to access with very few hoops for a citizen to jump through to access their pension data.

 The solution should cater to all levels of technical acumen, with an experience tailored to use on any device.
-It will also need to deliver a digital identity for Dashboard users that can be trusted by all pension providers with significant assurances against fraudulent use.
+It will also need to deliver a digital identity for Dashboard users that all pension providers can trust with significant assurances against fraudulent use.

 The approach must be feature-rich enough to ensure that all users (whether tech-savvy or not) — can enroll and assert their identity with an appropriate amount of positive friction.

 Positive friction means ensuring that users who are nervous about providing personal details online are assured that they are doing something that they should be when signing up for the Dashboard, with enough “signals” to give them confidence.
 Such an approach is vital to achieving the critical mass of users vital to making the project a success.

 By providing an easy-to-use solution, the Pensions Dashboard will help citizens become more aware of what they have and what they need to save to have a comfortable retirement.